After School Program

 Choir (Grades 3-8)

 All students in 3rd - 8th grade are invited to participate in the Sacred Heart Liturgical Choir.
-Rehearsals are held on Tuesdays in the chapel, starting October 3, immediately after school until 4:30 pm.
+Rehearsals are held on Tuesdays in the chapel.
+Members will meet immediately after school until 4:30pm Start date will be announced early September.
 Ms. Becker leads the choir during school liturgies.
-If you would like to join the choir or return for another great year, register via UltraCamp website, starting early August.

 Glee Club (Grades 6-8)

 Sacred Heart Glee Club, under the direction of Justin Nixon, Middle School Music Teacher, is open to new and returning students in grades 6-8.
-Practice is held on Wednesday mornings, starting early September from 7:20-8:15 am in the chapel.
+Practice is held on Wednesday mornings, starting September 19 from 7:20am-8:15am in the chapel.
 The Glee Club performs at various on and off-campus gatherings throughout the year.

 Daniel Gomez offers private guitar lessons to beginner through intermediate levels.
+Students will meet for 30 or 45 minute lessons on Tuesdays - Thursdays 3:30pm-5:30pm and Fridays 2:30pm-5:30pm.
 Beginners will learn the essential open chords and basic strumming patterns, as well as note-reading to build a foundation for music.
 For those who have previous experience, they will elevate their guitar playing by learning barre chords, basic lead guitar techniques, continued note-reading, finger style guitar, creative songwriting and more.

 Mr. Gomez has earned a Bachelor degree in Music Guitar Performance from Northeastern University and a Masters degree in Music Guitar Performance from DePaul University.

-Private Piano Lessons (Suzuki Method) are offered weekly to students in grades K-8 from 3:30-5:45 pm.
+Private Piano Lessons (Suzuki Method) are offered weekly to students in grades K-8 from 3:30-5:45 pm on Thursdays and Fridays.
 Lessons are taught by Mrs. Camille Witos, a faculty member of the Music Institute of Chicago.
 Note: The Suzuki Method of teaching requires a parent to be present at the child's lessons and receive training as a practice partner to the child.

 Science Olympiads is a team activity for students in grades 6–8 to learn skills covering 23 events involving Engineering, problem-solving, experimentation and research.
 Students may participate in 2 or more events.
-The first meeting will be held on Wednesday, October 4, from 3:30 pm - 4:30 pm.
+The first meeting will be held in early October.
 Everyone is welcome to participate.